charleszwang/GoogleTakeoutLivePhotosHelper/README.md

 1. Open Google Photos app on your phone
 2. Select a whole month of photos
 3. Share → Save to Device
-4. **This tool is for people who've lost access to their Google Photos account**
+4. **This tool is mainly for people who've lost access to their photos on Google Photos, such as when you're forced to storage downgrade**

 ## 💖 Support This Project